DanielYoho/EU-voter-research/README.md

 ## Sample Plot from Research

-Below is a sample plot from my research
+Below is a sample plot from my research:

 ![Coefficient Predictors of Change in EU Parliamentary Election Turnout Using 95% Confidence Intervals](https://github.com/DanielYoho/EU-voter-research/blob/35bbdde11a86378e9a569c9e77ccf4c35401efaa/turnoutPredictors.png)